seamoon76/depthsplat-vggt/README.md

 pip install -r requirements.txt
 ```

-## Model Zoo
+## Pre-trained models

-Our pre-trained models are hosted on [Hugging Face 🤗](https://huggingface.co/haofeixu/depthsplat).
+Our pre-trained models can be downloaded from this [polybox link(TODO)]().

-Model details can be found at [MODEL_ZOO.md](MODEL_ZOO.md).

-## Camera Conventions

-The camera intrinsic matrices are normalized, with the first row divided by the image width and the second row divided by the image height.

-The camera extrinsic matrices follow the OpenCV convention for camera-to-world transformation (+X right, +Y down, +Z pointing into the screen).
+Put the `pretrained` directory under the root path of this project.

 ## Datasets

-For dataset preparation, please refer to [DATASETS.md](DATASETS.md).
+We use Re10k dataset.
+To download the raw dataset preparation, please refer to [DATASETS.md](DATASETS.md) following DepthSplat.

+Then we use [VGGT](https://github.com/facebookresearch/vggt/tree/main) to process the Re10k data and estimate camera poses and depth map.
+Processed data should be put at `datasets/vggt_re10k`.
+We provide a minimal example set of data at this [polybox link(TODO)]().
+You can download the `datasets` directory and put it under the root path of this project.

 ## Gaussian Splatting